briantbutton/meshwriter/README.md

 ### Earcut

 Earcut is a simple, stable and small utility that is needed by PolygonMeshBuilder, which MeshWriter calls.&nbsp;
-If you haven't otherwise loaded Earcut, do so.&nbsp;
+If you haven't otherwise loaded Earcut, do so; it is _not_ included in meshwriter.min.js.&nbsp;
 The repo is here: https://github.com/mapbox/earcut.&nbsp;
 And there is a recent version in this repo.